- Washington DC area, October 1-4, 2007

 Meta-Architecture Structuring: Setting Architecture Strategy

-Your Enterprise Architecture team may already have identified architectural patterns, or created a Reference Architecture, to be used by your organization.
+The Enterprise Architecture team may already have identified architectural patterns, or created a Reference Architecture, to be used by the organization.
 If so, this would form your starting point.

 Define unifying and simplifying theme, metaphor, or system concept:Metaphors, analogies and symbols convey rich meaning.
 Metaphors and analogies enhance system integrity and understandability.
 Examples include the "rugby player in a business suit" metaphor for a Honda driver used in designing the new (in the late 1980’s) Honda Accord (Clark and Fujimoto, 1990), and "blackboard", "pipe-and-filter", and "broker."
 These latter are names of architectural patterns.
 The use of metaphoric names conveys richly yet succinctly the intent and structure of the pattern.